Car dependency: Land-use (zoning)

 In 1916 the first zoning ordinance was introduced in New York City, the 1916 Zoning Resolution.
 Zoning was created as a means of organizing specific land uses in a city so as to avoid potentially harmful adjacencies like heavy manufacturing and residential districts, which were common in large urban areas in the 19th and early 20th centuries.
-Zoning code also determines the density of housing allowed in certain areas of a city by defining such things as single-family homes, and multi-family residential as being allowed as of right or not in certain areas.
-The overall effect of zoning in the last century has been to create homogenized zones in cities that had previously been a mix of heterogenous residential and business uses.
-The problem is particularly severe right outside of cities, in ring suburbs where strict zoning codes almost exclusively allow for single family detached housing.
-Strict zoning codes that result in a heavily segregated built environment between residential and commercial land uses contributes to car dependency by making it nearly impossible to access all one's given needs, such as housing, work, school and recreation without the use of a car.
+Zoning code also determines the permitted residential building types and densities in specific areas of a city by defining some areas as single-family zoning, and other areas where multi-family residential is allowed.
+The overall effect of zoning in the last century has been to create areas of the city with similar land use patterns in cities that had previously been a mix of heterogenous residential and business uses.
+The problem is particularly severe right outside of cities, in suburban areas located around the periphery of a city where strict zoning codes do not allow any residential types other than single family detached housing.
+Strict zoning codes that result in a heavily segregated built environment between residential and commercial land uses contribute to car dependency by making it nearly impossible to access all one's given needs, such as housing, work, school and recreation without the use of a car.
 One key solution to the spatial problems caused by zoning would be a robust public transportation network.
 There is also currently a movement to amend older zoning ordinances to create more mixed-use zones in cities that combine residential and commercial land uses within the same building or within walking distance to create the so-called 15-minute city.

 Parking minimums are also a part of modern zoning codes, and contribute to car dependency through a process known as induced demand.
 Parking minimums require a certain number of parking spots based on the land use of a building and are often designed in zoning codes to represent the maximum possible need at any given time.
 This has resulted in cities having nearly eight parking spaces for every car in America, which have created cities almost fully dedicated to parking from free on-street parking to parking lots up to three times the size of the businesses they serve.
 This prevalence in parking has perpetuated a loss in competition between other forms of transportation such that driving becomes the de facto choice for many people even when alternatives do exist.